shahad-abdullah-d/telco-customer-churn-prediction/README.md

 ### 1. Exploratory Data Analysis (EDA)

-Explored customer characteristics, service subscriptions, and churn distribution to understand the dataset.
+Explored customer characteristics, service subscriptions, and churn distribution to understand the dataset and identify patterns associated with customer churn.

 ### 2. Data Cleaning and Preprocessing